von-amari/Create-a-Dynamic-HTML-Table-in-ZohoCreator-Using-Deluge-and-Notes/README.md

 <p><em>Contact infomation in the snippet was randomly generated and is NOT real contact information</em></p>

 ## How it Works
 Adding a table to a Creator form is done through a Note field in the form.
 In a workflow, a variable is created to contain the HTML and CSS syntax and will be appended to throughout.
 Records are appended to the variable as rows in the table using a for each loop.
-Once the rows are added and HTML tags are closed, the Note field will then be set to equal the variable.
+Once all rows are added and the HTML tags are closed, the Note field will then be set to equal the variable.

-In order to use HTML in Deluge, the HTML and CSS syntax must be enclosed with quotation marks.
+In order to use HTML/CSS in Deluge, the HTML and CSS syntax must be enclosed with quotation marks.

 ## Set Up